Using PHP to Enable Email Notifications for Contact Forms

 Command Description

-document.getElementById() Accesses an element by its ID.
+document.getElementById() Enables element access using its ID.

-PHP Script for Processing Form Submissions
+Processing Form Submissions with PHP Script

 <?php